Scandit: History

 The three founders namely, Samuel Mueller, Christian Floerkemeier, and Christof Roduner met as doctoral students studying at ETH Zurich in 2009.
 Initially they set to work on a ten-year-old concept developed by their tutor Friedemann Mattern who had explored the potential of then low-resolution smartphone cameras as barcode scanning devices.

 With a proof-of-concept in place, Scandit was formed a year later in 2010 to bring the product to market.
-In recognition of the technology's potential, Samuel Mueller was awarded the Fast Start award at the 2011 edition of the ACES awards, organised by the Science|Business Innovation Board.
+In 2011, Samuel Mueller was awarded the Fast Start award at the ACES awards, organised by the Science|Business Innovation Board.
 In the same year, Scandit was awarded the CTI Startup Label and debuted at 89th on the annual Top 100 Best Swiss Startups league table.
 Scandit was also recognised on the world stage, winning a US$150,000 prize in the Calling All Innovators competition run by Nokia.

 In 2017 Scandit raised US$7.5 million Series A funding to drive development of their mobile barcode scanning technologies.

 Series B followed in July 2018, raising a further US$30 million to drive development of new solutions.

 A third round of funding (Series C) was secured in May 2020 as demand for ‘contactless apps’ surged.
 At the same time, Scandit reported recurring revenues had tripled and their customer base had doubled in the previous two years.

 In October 2020, Samsung Electronics announced a new partnership with Scandit.
 Under the terms of the agreement, Scandit's mobile computer vision software would be integrated into Samsung's Knox framework and deployed initially on the Android-powered Galaxy Xcover Pro smartphone.